 Some admit to have followed their partner around or eavesdropped on their conversations.
 In extreme cases, they have even hired private investigators to spy on their partners.

 In recent years technology has provided couples with new ways to snoop on each other.
-Some partners are even checking their partner’s phone or Facebook status to see what their other half is up to.
+Some partners are even checking their partner’s phone or Facebook activity to see what their other half is up to.

-One in three Australians (36 per cent) in committed relationships recently polled admitted they have snooped on their partners.
+One in three Australians (36 per cent) in committed relationships recently polled admitted that they have snooped on their partners.
 Those who admitted spying were more likely to secretly read their partner’s text messages than to open their partner’s mail or to eavesdrop on their partner’s conversations.

 The survey found the top five ways couples snoop on each other were:

-- Checking on text messages
+- Checking text messages

 - Opening mail

-- Checking on their Facebook account
+- Checking their Facebook account activity

 - Checking email

-I believe social media is increasingly becoming an issue as relationships breakdown.
+Social media is increasingly becoming an issue as relationships breakdown.